proctorf/HIST289/index.md

 dimensions aimed at developing the dual habits of thinking computationally and historically at the same time.

-> **Technical** -- The course is designed to be hands on, and
-> you will be asked to complete various learning exercises throughout
-> the semester.
-You will need to demonstrate that you have completed the
+- **Technical** -- The course is designed to be hands on, and you will be asked to complete various learning exercises throughout the semester.
+You will need to demonstrate that you have completed the exercises.

-> exercises.
->
-> **Non-technical** -- "Fail Logs and Lab Notes" -- This is a
-> space for you to describe the work that you did for each lab.
-What can
-> go into this?
+- **Non-technical** -- "Fail Logs and Lab Notes" -- This is a space for you to describe the work that you did for each lab.
+What can go into this?
 Anything and everything.
 What should go into this?
-A
-> narrative of your work that connects the dots and explains the
-> thinking of what you did, a series of bread crumbs that helps you work
-> through your work; AND, a "fail log" or a description of where things
-> fell apart and what you did to get back on track. **You must
-> acknowledge the collaboration and assistance you received to address
+A narrative of your work that connects the dots and explains the thinking of what you did, a series of bread crumbs that helps you work through your work; AND, a "fail log" or a description of where things fell apart and what you did to get back on track. **You must acknowledge the collaboration and assistance you received to address these issues**.

-> these issues**.
->
-> **Data Development** -- Students will find, capture,
-> transcribe, and enter the data for 5 slave ads.
-This will include
-> creating a XML version of the ad AND entering data from the ad into
-> the database. *If we decide more are possible, we may increase the
-> number of ads*.
+- **Data Development** -- Students will find, capture, transcribe, and enter the data for 5 slave ads.
+This will include creating a XML version of the ad AND entering data from the ad into the database. *If we decide more are possible, we may increase the number of ads*.

->
-> **Software Installations** - Nothing can slow a class like
-> this down like students troubleshooting software installations
-> in-class.
-I will post instruction on how to get access to every
-> technology we will use in class and you will be responsible for
-> submitting a screenshot that proves the program is installed AND
-> working before we use it in class.
+- **Software Installations** - Nothing can slow a class like this down like students troubleshooting software installations in-class.
+I will post instruction on how to get access to every technology we will use in class and you will be responsible for submitting a screenshot that proves the program is installed AND working before we use it in class.

+ **Labs (15%)**

+In addition to in-class "weekly work" in some instances you will be assigned a separate set of analyses that ask you to apply some of the techniques we have been learning.

+**Website Assessment (10%)**

+At various points throughout the semester you will be required to analyze a Digital History Website

-**Reading Responses (22.5%)**
+**Reading Responses (10%)**

 Throughout the semester, I will post questions to Canvas for most of the readings.
 At times these might be discussion boards, in other